SREEMATHI1/marvelcharacters/README.md

  kubectl create -f ingress-canary.yaml

  Now map the domain in your /etc/hosts and run it on the browser, For every 10 runs it make a call to beta app.

+This can also be acheived through service mesh like Istio.
+Here, I used Nginx Ingress Controller to split traffic through weightage.